 Disposition Code Disposition Description

 I3 Inaccessible by Youth

 I4 Private club or residence

 I6 Unlocatable

 I7 Whole sale only/carton sale only

-I9 Duplicate (i.e., two distinct

-endorsement IDs referencing the

-same point of sale)
+19 Duplicate (i.e., two distinct endorsement IDs referencing the same point of sale)

 - Synar Ineligibility Confirmation.
 Tobacco endorsements are removed from the list frame if tobacco enforcement staff has knowledge, based on information obtained since June 1 of the prior year, that the endorsement would be disposed of in a Synar investigation with one of five ineligible disposition codes (I3, I4, I6, I7, and I9).
 Knowledge of the ineligible disposition status is based on the following: - o An education effort or tobacco investigation at the business site. - A Synar eligibility on-site survey for vendors identified as being youth inaccessible (i.e., one or both NAICS codes indicates the vendor is youth inaccessible).
-For these vendors, eligibility status is confirmed on-site for each point of tobacco sale. - O A Synar eligibility phone survey for vendors identified as being youth accessible (i.e., each NAICS code indicates the vendor is youth accessible).
-For these vendors, eligibility status is confirmed based on a phone survey of the owner or employee of the business.
-If the business owner or an employee states that the business is closed, doesn't sell tobacco products or is a private club/residence, then the endorsement is removed from the list frame.
+For these vendors, eligibility status is confirmed on-site for each point of tobacco sale. - A Synar eligibility phone survey for vendors identified as being youth accessible (i.e., each NAICS code indicates the vendor is youth accessible).
+For these vendors, eligibility status is confirmed based on a phone survey of the owner or employee of the business, or a phone survey of a public official (city or tribal administrator or a city of tribal clerk) who has direct knowledge of tobacco sales in the rural village where a vendor is located.
+If the business owner or an employee surveyed individual states that the business is closed, doesn't sell tobacco products, is not accessible to youth under 19 years of age, is unlocatable or is a private club/residence, then the endorsement is removed from the list frame.

-If an area frame is used, describe how area sampling units are defined and formed. n/a
+3. If an area frame is used, describe how area sampling units are defined and formed.

-a frame?

-Synar

-e check

-achine

-)u